mozilla-services/socorro/docs/glossary/jsondumpstorage.rst

 ---------------------------------

 This is where json/dump pairs are stored for further processing.
-The :ref:`monitor-chapter` finds new dumps and queues them for processing.
+The monitor finds new dumps and queues them for processing.
 It does this by walking the date branch of the file system using the API function destructiveDateWalk.
 As it moves through the date branch, it notes every uuid (in the form of a symbolic link) that it encounters.